-In Figure 6, drawn a year later when Andrea was five years old, the female figure has developed considerably.
-The figure is conventionally drawn, with 'contoured' body parts (i.e. arms and upper torso given a single outline to form one unit, as compared to the earlier 'segmented' style, where each body part is represented by a different segment or unit) and presented in considerable detail (clothes, boots, hair, hat, baskets, and in the background a house with a fruit tree and a large butterfly).
-The orientation is known as 'canonical' (i.e. frontal view); and the body parts do not overlap, which is typical for this age.
+In Figure 6, drawn a year later when Andrea is 5 years old, the female figure has developed considerably.
+The figure is conventionally drawn, with 'contoured' body parts (i.e. arms and upper torso given a single outline to form one unit, as compared to the earlier 'segmented' style where each body part is represented by a different segment or unit) and presented in considerable detail (clothes, boots, hair, hat baskets, and a house with fruit tree and large butterfly in the background).
+The orientation is known as 'canonical' (i.e. frontal view) and the body parts do not overlap, which is typical for this age.

-Her writing has also developed, and she now writes a recognisable name in capital letters in the position of 'heading' on her page.
-The 'W' letter has now made an appearance - it is the first letter in her surname - and the 'M' (for 'Mikki' and 'Mama') persists.
+Her writing has also developed and she now writes a recognisable name in capital letters in the position of 'heading' on her page.
+The 'W' letter has now made an appearance - it is the first letter in her surname - and the 'M' (for Mikki and Mama) persists.
 The letters are conventionally formed with the exception of the 'E', which has four (as opposed to three) bars.
-Kress (1997) has written at length about his daughter's experimentation with her name, Emily.
-In particular, he discusses the fact that her 'E's were typically written with more than three bars.
+Kress (1997) has written at length about his daughter's experimentation with her name, Emily, and in particular, with the fact that her 'E's were typically written with more than three bars.
 He uses this analysis to develop his argument that the different forms of her name are not the result of (inaccurate) copying, but rather transformative action, the result of her ongoing analysis of and experimentation with word forms, sequence and directionality.
-He also wonders whether the multiple bars are not an encoding of affect, the result of the great energy and enthusiasm which she brings to the writing of her name.
+He also wonders whether the multiple bars are not an encoding of affect, the result of the great energy and enthusiasm which she brings to the writing her name.